Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 LBI’s periodicals collection also include periodicals published by the many Jewish social organizations that began in the late 19th and early 20th centuries.
 One prominent example is the Blätter des jüdischen Frauenbundes für Frauenarbeit und Frauenbewegung (“Newsletter of the Jewish Women’s Organization for Women’s work and the Women’s Movement”) published by the Jüdischer Frauenbund von Deutschland (Jewish women’s organization of Germany).
 Jewish social organizations, such as the Frauenbund, emphasized how much Jewish life flourished in Germany before 1933.

-The Jüdisches Nachrichtenblatt listed public places barred to Jews and announcements of special office hours for them at government offices as well as the times for the sabbath.
+The Jüdisches Nachrichtenblatt printed Nazi laws restricting to Jewish life, information on the remaining Jewish-run organizations offering education or theater events, as well as the times for the sabbath.
 This newspaper showed the attempt of Jews to maintain a semblance of orderliness and reality despite the constraints of persecution.

 The periodicals collected by the Institute’s founders illustrated not only how connected German Jews were with the general political and cultural life in Germany but also the early development of institutions devoted to Jewish scholarship.
 These early publications and their corresponding institutions became part LBI’s founding principle of documenting German-Jewish history and continuing the legacy of German-Jewish scholarship.
 The 19th century saw the beginning of the Wissenschaft des Judentums (“science of Judaism”) movement, which established the scholarly study of Judaism as an academic field.
 The first journal of Jewish scholarship was the Zeitschrift für die Wissenschaft des Judenthums (ZJF, “Journal for the Science of Judaism,” 1822-1823), published by the Verein für Cultur und Wissenschaft des Juden (“Association for the Culture and Study of the Jews”) The ZJF was short-lived in part because it did not yet have the support of an institution that would provide the depth of documentation and formal structure of scholarly research that academic research institutions need.